-Alcohol and drug abuse are problems that have reached epidemic levels in our nation.
-Not everyone understands how people can become afflicted with addiction, but many do, including our experienced and highly-trained staff at The Treehouse.
+Alcohol and drug abuse are serious problems in our country.
 As addiction becomes more prominent, the person affected may experience withdrawal symptoms and require detoxification.
 Symptoms are not all-inclusive, but detox is a trying process.

 For this reason, if you suspect you may be undergoing withdrawal or if you anticipate that you might, you should seek help right away.
 When symptoms progress, you may even want to seek treatment.
-The Treehouse is adept at providing a medication-assisted detox, under the directive of our Treehouse medical director, a physician certified by the American Board of Addiction Medicine.
+Vertava Health of Texas is adept at providing a medication-assisted detox, under the supervision of our medical director, a physician certified by the American Board of Addiction Medicine.

 Withdrawal denotes a set of symptoms that occur when a person suddenly stops using a drug after chronic and intense use, as is characteristic of addiction.
 This can often lead to severe symptoms and may be prolonged.
 It is important to note that withdrawal does not happen with recovery from every substance but will occur with some, such as alcohol, benzodiazepines and opioids.
 On the other hand, detoxification (detox) is the process by which the body rids itself of the buildup of chemicals from addiction, while also moderating and reducing the symptoms of withdrawal.

 Ready to make a change?

 Call to speak with a treatment specialist.

 Foremost, medical detox addresses the physical and mental symptoms of withdrawal.
 Through the aid of various medications, if deemed necessary, and even nutritive support, our highly-trained staff will work with each patient and their individual needs, to ensure the best treatment.
 This allows a person’s body and brain to begin establishing a more healthy equilibrium.